PankajGaikar/Instagram-Clone-SwiftUI/README.md

 # Instagram-SwiftUI
-An attempt make a Instagram-ish UI with SwiftUI.
+An attempt make a Instagram clone with SwiftUI.
 It is all about cloning the UI and not functionality.
 I am thinking if I should add functionality to this.

 Implemented screens
 - Home ✅